diwiii/viksieni/README.md

+TODO: Slugs need their own table which are assigned to ids

 Please add option: when uploading image ask for image description and insert it as alt atribute on img tag

 Add upload_max_filesize to 8mb in validation or depends on server settings!!!